Sitar: Construction styles

 There are various additional sub-styles and cross mixes of styles in sitars, according to customer preferences.
 Most importantly, there are some differences in preferences for the positioning of sympathetic (taraf) string pegs (see photo).

-Amongst all sitar styles, there are student styles, beginner models, semi-pro styles, pro-models, master models, and so on.
+Among all sitar styles, there are student styles, beginner models, semi-pro styles, pro models, master models, and so on.
 Prices are often determined by the manufacturer's name and not by looks alone or materials used.
 Some sitars by certain manufacturers fetch very high collectible prices.
 Most notable are older Rikhi Ram (Delhi) and older Hiren Roy (Kolkata) sitars, depending upon which master built the instrument.
-Nikhil Banerjee had a small extra bridge fixed at the top of the Sitar fingerboard for sustenance of sound.
+Nikhil Banerjee had a small extra bridge fixed at the top of the sitar fingerboard for sustain.

 Tuning of sitar

 Tuning depends on the sitarist's school or style, tradition and each artist's personal preference.
 The main playing string is almost invariably tuned a perfect fourth above the tonic, the second string being tuned to the tonic.
 The tonic in the Indian solfège system is referred to as ṣaḍja, ṣaḍaj, or the shortened form sa, or khaṛaj, a dialectal variant of ṣaḍaj, not as vād, and the perfect fifth to which one or more of the drones strings are tuned is referred to as pañcam, not samvād.